warlock-labs/noether/README.md

 ---

-We hope that Noether will be a valuable tool for cryptographers, mathematicians, scientists, and developers working with algebraic structures in Rust.
+We hope that Nœther will be a valuable tool for cryptographers, mathematicians, scientists, and developers working with algebraic structures in Rust.
 If you have any questions, suggestions, or feedback, please don't hesitate to open an issue on our GitHub repository or contact the maintainers.

-Happy coding with Noether!
+Happy coding with Nœther!